bluecherrydvr/bluecherry-docker/README.md

-# Due to restrictions in the current version 3 code base Docker installations are not currently supported.
-Please install Bluecherry in a VM / LXC container / bare metal.

 # Bluecherry Server Docker Source

 This repository contains the files required to build a docker image for the [Bluecherry Network Video Recorder](https://www.bluecherrydvr.com) Server Application and its immediate dependencies.
 Work in this repository is based off work by: